petercorke/RVC3-python/README.md

 ## Installing the package

-This package provides a simple one-step installation of the required Toolboxes
+This package provides a simple one-step installation of *all* the required Toolboxes
 ```shell
 pip install rvc3python
 ```